 Pleasanton Girls Soccer Association (PGSA) has had a Concussion Policy in place since 2013 (see below).
-With the passing of Assembly Bill 2007, it is now REQUIRED to provide parents and players with information from the Center for Disease Control (CDC) in regards to concussions.
+With the passing of both Assembly Bill 2007 and Assembly Bill 379, it is REQUIRED to provide parents and players with information in regard to concussion and sudden cardiac arrest.
 You can find that information in the following Fact Sheets; in the Sudden Cardiac Arrest Addendum to PIM 021 below; and in the Supplemental Information at the end of this PIM.

-ALL players currently participating in soccer related activities, AND their parents (if the player is 17 years of age or younger), must review the information above, sign the CDC document, and return the signed form to the Club.
+ALL players currently participating in soccer-related activities, AND their parents (if the player is 17 years of age or younger), must review the information above, sign the documents, and return the signed forms to the Club.
 This will be done on a yearly basis before the athlete begins practice or competition.
 The information Fact Sheets may be sent and signed via an electronic medium.

-Note: Each PGSA coach and administrator is REQUIRED to successfully complete the concussion and head injury and sudden cardiac arrest prevention education at least once, either online or in person, before stepping on to the field to coach.
+Note: Each PGSA coach and administrator is REQUIRED to successfully complete the concussion and head injury and sudden cardiac arrest prevention education at least once, either online or in-person, before stepping on to the field to coach.

 We as a Club ensure compliance with the requirements for providing education, and with the athlete removal provisions and the return-to-play protocol.

 The Pleasanton Girls Soccer Association (RAGE) recognizes the need for increased awareness regarding concussions.
 RAGE has created the following Policy to provide Competitive and Recreational coaches, officials, parents, and players with guidelines for recognizing signs of a concussion, procedures to follow when a concussion is suspected, as well as policy concerning the return to play for an affected player.